 With a focus on Experience-Based Psychology, Zachary brings a holistic approach to healing.
 His practice centers on spiritual aspects of meditation & mindfulness, surrender, and emotional intelligence, teaching clients how to let go, listen, and trust their inner wisdom.

-Because of his desire to help from personal experience, I decided to avoid become a counselor, therapist, or coach.
-Zachary became committed to sharing from his experience, and has done so by introducing two sections on each page, “Lessons Learned, Here to Share” and “Currently Working On”.
+Because of his desire to help from personal experience, Zachary decided to avoid become a counselor, therapist, or coach.
+He became committed to sharing from his experience, and has done so by introducing two sections on each page, “Lessons Learned, Here to Share” and “Currently Working On”.